jyotiyadav2508/Blog_Website_PP4/README.md

 # Incredible India - Introduction

-This is my Portfolio Project 4, which is a Full Stack website built using the Django framework for Code Institute Full-stack development program.
+This is my Portfolio Project 4, which is a Full Stack website built using the Django framework for Code Institute Full-stack development diploma.
-> Incredible India is a blog website which targets Tourist Attractions in India (India's tourist places), where user can view or search for a tourist place in India.
-When the user is logged in they can also like/unlike a post and comment on a post.
-They can also share their favourite place by adding a post on the ---- Page and upload or update their user image and details.
+> Incredible India is a blog website which targets **tourist destinations** of India, where user can view the blog post of tourist destinations.
+The user can view the detailed blog post and read comments.
+Also when the user is logged in, they can like/unlike a post and comment on a post.
+They can also share their blog post by adding a post on the user page.

 You can view the live site here -